NixOS/nix.dev/source/tutorials/nix-language.md

 (reading-nix-language)=

-# Reading the Nix language without fear
+# Nix language basics

-The Nix language is used to declare packages and configurations for the Nix package manager.
+The Nix language is a domain-specific, purely functional, lazily evaluated programming language, used to declare packages and configurations for the Nix package manager.

+## Reading the Nix language without fear

 You will quickly encounter Nix language expressions that may look very complicated.
 Yet, the language has only few basic constructs which can be combined arbitrarily.